 Calculating the Value of Your Scrap Gold

 Simple.
-Well, not quite because of course you want to know if that’s a good deal or not, so you need to work out the actual value of your scrap gold first, so that you can compare the 2 values.
-You can use the Scrap Gold Price Calculator to do this for you.
+Well, not quite because of course you want to know if thats a good deal or not, so you need to work out the actual value of your scrap gold first, so that you can compare the 2 values.

-You can realistically expect to get maybe 75% to 90% of the actual value of the gold (remember that it needs to be melted down, etc, which all costs money), so your 50 gms of 9ct gold in the example above should net you between £230 and £245 – any more than that and you’re doing well!
+You can realistically expect to get maybe 85% to 90% of the actual value of the gold (remember that it needs to be melted down, etc, which all costs money), so your 50 gms of 9ct gold in the example above should net you between £230 and £245 – any more than that and you’re doing well!

-At least you now have an idea of how to work out a fair ball park figure that you should achieve for your scrap gold, and you aren’t going to get robbed blind by some unscrupulous gold dealer.
-You can check out our suggested scrap gold dealers for gold buyers you can trust.
+At least you now have an idea of how to work out a fair ball park figure that you should achieve for your scrap gold, and you aren’t going to get robbed blind by some unscrupulous scrap gold dealer.